fedepaol/hugoblog/content/posts/a-concurrency-experiment.md

 Processing the messages in a concurrent fashion would amortise the processing cost of each message.
 By processing the messages sequentially, a queued message will have to wait all the messages received before.

-## So my question is, can we have the best of both worlds?
+## So my question is, can we take advantage of the Go powerful concurrency support for this inherently sequencial problem?

 All this to say that I wanted to write a simple example that reorders the messages as soon as they are processed concurrently.